datacarpentry/python-socialsci/_episodes/03-control-structures.md

 >
 > > ## Solution
 > >
 > > 1.
-Because i is incremented before the sum, you are summing 1 to 11.
+Because i is incremented before the sum, you are summing from 1 to 11.
 > > 2.
-The Boolean value is set to False the loop will never be executed.
+The Boolean value is set to False, therefore the loop will never be executed.
 > > 3.
-When i does equal 10 the expression is False and the loop does not execute so we have only summed 1 to 9
+When i equals to 10 the expression is set to False and the loop stops being executed.
+At this point, we have only summed from 1 to 9.
 > > 4.
-Because you cannot guarantee the internal representation of Float, you should never try to compare them for equality.
-In this particular case the i never 'equals' n and so the loop never ends. - If you did try running this, you can stop it using <kbd>Ctrl</kbd>+<kbd>c</kbd> in a terminal or going to the kernel menu of a notebook and choosing interrupt.
+Because you cannot guarantee the internal representation of a Float, you should never try to compare them for equality.
+In this particular case the i never 'equals' n and so the loop never ends. - If you did try running this, you can stop it by using <kbd>Ctrl</kbd>+<kbd>c</kbd> in a terminal windown or going to the kernel menu of a notebook and choosing interrupt.
 > {: .solution}
 {: .challenge}